Palm Springs Getaway + Aerial Tramway Discount Tickets

 The architecture is a mix of Spanish Colonial and Mid-Century Modern.
 Over the years, many celebrities have called Palm Springs home.

-Just looking for the Tramway deals?
-Skip down.
-Readers often ask how to get the best deal on PS Tram tickets.
-So I’ve gathered tons of info on that, which I share at the bottom of the following list.
+Readers often ask how to get the best deal on PS Tram discount tickets.
+So I’ve gathered tons of info so I’ll tell you about that first (below).

 7 Savvy Things to Do in Palm Springs